 4. Add your company logo if you like.

 Hint 1: You need to add each company as a party only once, even if signatures from multiple people are needed from the same company (explained below in the Signatures section)

 Hint 2: If your information is not automatically added in the left side of the parties field, we recommend that you follow this guide on how to add it to your profile.
 By doing so, your information will be added automatically which will save you time when sending contracts.

-If you are creating a contract from scratch, we have a guide which will teach you how to use the different features of our editor.
+If you are creating a contract from scratch, this guide which will teach you how to use the different features in our editor.
 If you are using a template we suggest that you read it through carefully.
 You can adapt the contents to your needs.
-If there are any editable fields, please remember to fill those in.
+If there are any editable fields, please remember to fill them in.

 Hint 1: Using the tab key will move you to the next editable field.
 This might be more efficient than scrolling through the contract manually if you know the contents well and don't need to read them through.